GamingWubba93/Todesengel-Mods/Martian Economy/README.md

 - Unemployed taking your **Smart Homes**?
 Increase the Rent Level to 2 and watch them go away!
 - Too few **Machine Parts**?
 Increase the wages of factory workers and roll in them!
 - Too many **Renegades**?
 Need loyal security officers?
 Pay them good and watch their Morale raise!

+# Smart Workers
+Specialists will **only** work outside of their respective field if there are **no** free slots in the dome for their specialization.
+Then and only then will they look for work elsewhere.
+Simple as that and much more effective than the default workers!

+# Smart Migration
+Specialists not working in their profession will migrate as soon as there will be an open slot in workplace of their specialization in any nearby dome.
+They will also migrate if they find a workplace matching their specialization where non-specialists work.

+# Cases for Migration
+- Specialist going to specialized work - a specialist has found out that he can migrate to a dome where he would be a better worker than some non-specialist in a specialized workplace.
+Non-specialist is kicked out from this workplace in result.
+He also gives his residence to the specialist.
+- Homeless going to a dome, which has residence.
+- Unemployed going to a dome, which has BOTH work & residence.
+- Children and not-working seniors migrating according to the filters - these groups are controlled only by the filter and residence availability

+**For all these cases domes' filters have to be at least equal.**